 Have been wanting to make a post more often, in fact, everyday was my initial plan.
 However, keep slipping on that due to some reason or the other.
 Right now it is moving residence in the next few days that has taken precedence.
 There are so many things to be done around the house.
 Moving in a couple of days and then going to the new place and settling down in the new house I think is going to keep me away from blogging for some time.
 However, will try to be around for as long as I can juggle between home and cooking for my blog.

 Sorting out things especially books,papers and yes, clothes seems to be an unending task.
-My hubby is always left wondering as to why I keep complaining that there are so many clothes to be sorted through.
-Why wondering? must be what you are thinking about right now.
-That's because he is really not able to understand me when it comes to clothes.
-With a cupboard full of clothes and complaining to have spend so much time getting them sorted I still end up telling him that I really don't have anything nice to wear when I have to go out somewhere.
-Guess this is one thing that will remain a mystery for him throughout, that's probably why they say "Men are from Mars and Women from Venus".
+My hubby is always left "wondering" as to why I keep complaining that there are so many clothes to be sorted through.
+Why "wondering" must be what you are thinking about right now?
+It is because he is really not able to understand me when it comes to clothes.
+With a cupboard full of clothes and complaining to have to spend so much time getting them sorted I still end up telling him that I really don't have anything nice to wear when I have to go out somewhere.
+Guess this is going to remain a mystery for him throughout, that's probably why they say "Men are from Mars and Women from Venus".

 I have been spending some time surfing and have come across several of these delicious curries on various blogs and they all go to Srivalli's curry mela.